nrfconnect/sdk-nrf/doc/nrf/app_dev/device_guides/working_with_nrf/nrf54h/ug_nrf54h20_gs.rst

 ***********************************

 On your computer, install `nRF Connect for Desktop`_.
-You must also install a terminal emulator, such as `nRF Connect Serial Terminal`_ (from the nRF Connect for Desktop application) or the nRF Terminal (part of the `nRF Connect for Visual Studio Code`_ extension).
+You must also install a terminal emulator, such as the `Serial Terminal app`_ (from the nRF Connect for Desktop application) or the nRF Terminal (part of the `nRF Connect for Visual Studio Code`_ extension).
 Both of these terminal emulators start the required :ref:`toolchain environment <using_toolchain_environment>`.

 Installing nRF Util and its commands